Bodies and joints

 Project configuration

-You can change some options like selecting the Real-time featues in the next figure.
+You can change some options like selecting the Real-time features in the next figure.
 You then need to press again the Configure button.

 Selecting real-time features